 If you have sticking problems with your molds you should find that use of talc or baby powder in the areas of sticking will most often help.
 The sticking can occur around the corners of the deck area, or near the drain end of the baths.
-That is when you may find it necessary to use the assistance of air injected into the mold to help relieve the vacuum effect of the part fitting tightly into the mold.
+That is when you may need the assistance of "air eject" to help relieve the vacuum effect of the part fitting tightly in the mold.

-Should you encounter any problems with handling or processing of this new and exciting material please don't hesitate to contact the Aristech Technical Service department for assistance and advise.
+Should you encounter any problems with handling or processing of this new and exciting material, please don't hesitate to contact the Aristech Technical Service department for assistance and advice.